Every now and then the sands on the beach shift just right, revealing a shipwreck more than 100 years old.

 Only a few feet beneath the sand are the last remaining pieces of a harrowing shipwreck that claimed the lives of eight crewmen.

 For several years, the remnants of the ship were a staple along the beach, until the shifting sands reclaimed them.
-Now, the Emily G. Reed only makes an appearance every few years, and one never know how long it will stick around before descending back underneath the sands where it is kept safe from the weather.
+Now, the Emily G. Reed only makes an appearance every few years, and one never knows how long it will stick around before descending back underneath the sands where it is kept safe from the weather.

 Photographs are encouraged, but taking any piece of the ship is strictly illegal.